Study Burnout: How to Recognize It and Recover (A Student's Guide)

 The difference between rest and recovery

-Lofi listening, without any task in the background, is one of the rare activities that cleanly scores on all four: mild detachment from work, high relaxation, a sense of aesthetic mastery if you pay attention to the music, and pure autonomy.
+This is also why scrolling social media for three hours does not feel restorative, even though technically you were not studying.
+It scores zero out of four.
+Lofi listening without a task in the background is one of the few activities I know that scores on all four at once — mild detachment, high relaxation, a small sense of aesthetic mastery if you pay attention to the music, and pure autonomy.

-If after two weeks you feel no improvement at all, that is important information.
-It usually means either (a) there is an underlying issue beyond burnout — depression, anemia, thyroid, sleep apnea — or (b) the structural conditions in your life are still actively producing the burnout faster than recovery can fix it.
+If after two weeks you feel no improvement at all, that is important information rather than evidence you have failed at recovery.
+It usually means either there is an underlying issue beyond burnout — depression, anemia, thyroid problems, sleep apnea, ADHD — or the structural conditions in your life are still producing the burnout faster than recovery can repair it.
 Both cases warrant a conversation with a professional rather than more self-management.

 When professional help is the right answer